google/libphonenumber/README.md

 Last demo update: v8.12.56.

+Note: Eventhough the library (main branch/[maven release](https://repo1.maven.org/maven2/com/googlecode/libphonenumber/libphonenumber/8.12.56/)) is at v8.12.57, because of some deployment issues, we were unable to update the demo with the new binary version.
+We will soon fix this.

 If this number is lower than the [latest release's version number](https://github.com/google/libphonenumber/releases), we are between releases and the demo may be at either version.